Text Size

 Colossians 2:11-15

-In Him You were also circumcised with a circumcision not made with hands, in the putting off of the body of the sins of the flesh, in the circumcision of Christ, having been buried with Him in baptism, in which You were also raised with Him through faith in the working of God, who raised Him from the dead.
-You were dead through Your trespasses and the...
+In Him you were also circumcised, in the putting off of your sinful nature, with the circumcision performed by Christ and not by human hands.
+And having been buried with Him in baptism, you were raised with Him through your faith in the power of God, who raised Him from the dead.
+When you were dead in your trespasses and in the uncircumcision of your sinful...

 Christ and circumcision